Admissions requirements

 Students wishing to complete one year or one term at the University of Saskatchewan's College of Law for credit towards a degree from another Canadian law school may apply as "Letter of Permission" (Visiting Student) students.
 The Dean or Associate Dean of that law school must provide us with a letter granting permission to complete your requirements at USask College of Law.

 Official transcripts of pre-law and law school marks must be submitted to our college directly from the issuing institutions.
-A completed application form, a $125.00 non-refundable application fee and a copy of the LSAT score are also required.
+A completed application form, a $125.00 non-refundable application fee and a current LSAT score are also required.

 For more information, contact: